 Nineteenth-century Hawaiian royalty used to come to the Honolulu neighborhood of Waikiki to relax and surf, just as scores of tourists do today.
-That's because this area's famous beach (which is really a string of several beaches dotting the island's southwest coastline) is the go-to spot for its soft, honey-colored sand and the high surfing waves that lap the shores during the winter months.
-But you don't have to be a surfer to appreciate Waikiki Beach; just lie back on a beach towel, relax, and gaze up at the majestic Diamond Head peak in the distance.
+That's because this area's famous beach (which is a string of several beaches dotting the island's southwest coastline) is the go-to spot for its soft, honey-colored sand and the high waves that lap the shores during the winter months.
+But you don't have to be a surfer to appreciate Waikiki Beach; just lie back on a beach towel, relax and gaze up at the majestic Diamond Head State Monument in the distance.

-When you need a break from the beach itself, there are scores of shops and restaurants lining Kalakaua Avenue, which runs alongside Waikiki from the Royal Hawaiian Hotel to Diamond Head.
-The street is home to some of the world's most exclusive (read: expensive) designer boutiques, including Prada, Chanel, Tiffany & Co., and Louis Vuitton.
-You might want to change out of your bathing suit before your shopping spree.
+When you need a break from the beach itself, there are scores of shops and restaurants lining the adjacent Kalakaua Avenue.
+The street is home to some of the world's most exclusive (read: expensive) designer boutiques, including Cartier, Coach, Hermès and Louis Vuitton.
+Many of the best Oahu hotels also overlook Waikiki Beach.

 Past visitors loved how easy this free beach is to access and its beautiful, clean water and sand.
 Many suggested catching one of the complimentary hula shows, which take place by the Hyatt Regency Waikiki Beach Resort and Spa every Tuesday, Thursday and Saturday at 6:30 p.m.
 And before the sun sets, several recommended snorkeling.
 You're bound to spot sea turtles and colorful fish, but keep an eye out for jellyfish.
 The beach regularly posts warnings when these creatures are present.